Esethucreates/Freaksinz-website/readme.md

-# Freaksins e-commerce project
+# Freaksins e-commerce website👽

-This is an E-commerce project for a clothing brand called Freaksinz

-### To access to login to admin site:

-- username: admin
-- password: 111
+## What is this📕
+This is an e-commerce website for a brand.
+I built this website as a way for the brand owner to simplifly transactions and reach a wider audience.
+Though not used in the final production, I am still proud of the project as it provided me a lot of knowledge especially about hosting and caching

+## Tech stack used😤:
+- PHP for backend
+- MYSQL for database
+- Basic html, css and Javascript
+- SemanticUI for easier styling